 Additionally, your restaurant must be located within the coverage area to receive a star from the Michelin Guide.
 Currently, Michelin only has operations in 28 nations.
-Therefore, your restaurant will not be given a Michelin star if it is located in one of the nations on this list.
+Therefore, your restaurant will not be given a Michelin Star if it is in one of the nations on this list.

 Again, although there are no set standards, chefs can increase their chances of being chosen as a star by paying attention to all aspects of their restaurants, not just the food.
 Here are a few additional tips that can help you earn Michelin Stars:

 5.1.
 The Finest Ingredients